programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Try the following GREL statements in the *Expression* box without clicking *OK*.
 Watch the preview window to understand how they function:

 - Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
-In the sonnets example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
+The beginning of the sonnets file contains many paragraphs of license information that are unnecessary for the data set.
 Skipping ahead through the index numbers, the first sonnet is found at `value.parseHtml().select("p")[37]`.
 - GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
 Working backwards, the last sonnet is at index `[-3]`.
 - Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
 Add the `slice()` function to the expression to preview the sub-set: `value.parseHtml().select("p").slice(37,-2)`.